elsewhencode/project-guidelines/README.md

     > You have tokens, passwords and other valuable information in there.
 Your config should be correctly separated from the app internals as if the codebase could be made public at any moment.

     _How:_
+    >
-    >Use `.env` files to store your variables and add them to `.gitignore` to be excluded.
+    `.env` files to store your variables and add them to `.gitignore` to be excluded.
 Instead, commit a `.env.example`  which serves as a guide for developers.
 For production, you should still set your environment variables in the standard way.
     [read more](https://medium.com/@rafaelvidaurre/managing-environment-variables-in-node-js-2cb45a55195f)

 * It’s recommended to validate environment variables before your app starts.
 [Look at this sample](./configWithTest.sample.js) using `joi` to validate provided values.